 Votes cast by proxy or in person at the Annual Meeting ("Votes Cast") will be tabulated by the Inspector.
 The Inspector will also determine whether a quorum is present.
-Except in certain specific circumstances, the affirmative vote of a majority of shares present in person or represented by proxy at a duly held meeting at which a quorum is present is required under Delaware law for approval of proposals presented to stockholders.
+For the election of directors, Proposal 1, the four directors receiving the most "FOR" votes will be elected; "WITHHELD" and broker non-votes will have no effect.
+With respect to Proposals 2, 3 and 4, such proposals will be approved if a majority of the shares present and entitled to vote at the meeting vote "FOR" the proposal; votes to "ABSTAIN" will have the same effect as votes "AGAINST," and broker non-votes will have no effect.
 Pursuant to our bylaws, a quorum will be present if stockholders holding at least a majority of shares entitled to vote are present in person or represented by proxy at the meeting.
 Under our bylaws, if a quorum is not present or represented at the meeting, then either (i) the chairperson of the meeting, or (ii) the stockholders entitled to vote at the meeting, present in person or represented by proxy, shall have the power to adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum is present or represented.
 At such adjourned meeting at which a quorum is present or represented, any business may be transacted that might have been transacted at the meeting as originally noticed.

 The Inspector will treat shares that are voted "WITHHELD" or "ABSTAIN" as being present and entitled to vote for purposes of determining the presence of a quorum.
-However, for specific proposals that are voted "WITHHELD" or "ABSTAIN," such shares will not be treated as votes in favor of approving that proposal submitted to the stockholders for a vote.
 When proxies are properly dated, executed and returned, or if instructions are properly carried out for internet or telephone voting, the shares represented by such proxies will be voted at the Annual Meeting in accordance with the stockholder's instructions.
-If no specific instructions are given, the shares will be voted (i) "FOR" the election of the nominees for directors set forth herein; (ii) "FOR" the approval of the proposed Amended and Restated 2004 Equity Incentive Plan (the "Amended and Restated 2004 EIP") to increase the number of authorized shares of Common Stock reserved for issuance under the currently effective Amended and Restated 2004 Equity Incentive Plan (the "2004 EIP") by an additional 5,219,000 shares; (iii) "FOR" the ratification of Ernst & Young LLP as independent auditors for the year ended December 31, 2021; and (iv) "FOR" approval, on an advisory basis, of the compensation of the named executive officers; and upon such other business as may properly come before the Annual Meeting or any adjournment thereof, at the discretion of the proxy holder.
+If no specific instructions are given, the shares will be voted (i) "FOR" the election of the nominees for directors set forth herein; (ii) "FOR" the approval of the proposed amendment and restatement of the Amended and Restated 2004 Equity Incentive Plan (the "Amended and Restated 2004 EIP") to increase the number of authorized shares of Common Stock reserved for issuance under the currently effective Amended and Restated 2004 Equity Incentive Plan (the "2004 EIP") by an additional 5,998,000 shares; (iii) "FOR" the ratification of Ernst & Young LLP as independent registered public auditors for the year ended December 31, 2022; and (iv) "FOR" approval, on an advisory basis, of the compensation of the named executive officers; and upon such other business as may properly come before the Annual Meeting or any adjournment thereof, at the discretion of the proxy holder.